-Brian Lam Chaplain, Director of Field Education and Lecturer of Practical Theology ntroduction to Preaching" in the spring of 2008 is the first team-taught course in which I participated.
+Brian Lam Chaplain, Director of Field Education and Lecturer of Practical Theology first team-taught course in which I participated.
 My teaching partner was Dr. Poling Sun.
 Dr. Sun was responsible for the master's level class and I was in charge of the bachelor's level class.
 Both groups of students gathered together for the first four lessons.
 Dr. Sun taught the first and second lessons, and I the third and fourth.
 However, we did have much interaction in class, and our students said that they benefited a lot from it.
 After the first four lessons, the two classes were held separately, and students began to practice preaching in the classroom.